ebot1234/OpenFMS_OLD/README.md

 Field Lighting:

-We will be using one Advantek PixelLight 16 Pixel Controller.
-The led pixels will be the INVOLT 16.4ft WS2812B led strip.
+For 2018 the field lighing will be controlled by 3 arduinos and WS2812B led pixel strips.
+The arduino program can be used on any arduino but we are using the Arduino Uno Rev 3.

 Release Info:

-We will be releasing a version of this software every year around Augest or September to support the year to year elements and scoring changes.
+We will be releasing a version of this software every year to fit the new FRC game along with new technology updates.